DEFRA/stw-reference-data-alpha/stubs/README.md

 ## Build and test locally

-1. Build the docker image using
+1. Build the docker image using (make sure to specify amd platform if deploying to Azure and on an M1 Mac!)
-`docker build --tag stwalphaacr.azurecr.io/ref-data-stub:v1 .`
+`docker build --tag stwalphaacr.azurecr.io/ref-data-stub:v1 --platform linux/amd64 .`

 2. Test the docker container using
 `docker run -p 8080:8080 stwalphaacr.azurecr.io/ref-data-stub:v1`